apel/rest/README.md

 - Accept APEL-Cloud v0.2 and v0.4 usage records via POST requests to the REST endpoint `.../api/v1/cloud/record`
 - Provide access to summaries via GET requests to REST endpoint `.../api/v1/cloud/record/summary`

-## Running the docker image on Centos 7 and Ubuntu 16.04
+## Running the Docker image on Centos 7 and Ubuntu 16.04
-We recommend using the docker image to run the Accounting server and REST interface.
-As such, having Docker and docker-compose installed is a prerequisite.
+We recommend using the Docker image to run the Accounting server and REST interface.
+As such, having Docker installed is a prerequisite.

 See [Ubuntu 16.04 Instructions](https://docs.docker.com/engine/installation/linux/ubuntulinux/) or [Centos 7 Instructions](https://docs.docker.com/engine/installation/linux/centos/) for details of how to install Docker.

+We also reccomend using Docker Compose or Anisble to deploy the containers.
-See [Install Docker Compose](https://docs.docker.com/compose/install/) for details of how to install docker-compose
+* See [Install Docker Compose](https://docs.docker.com/compose/install/) for details of how to install Docker Compose.
+* See [Install Ansible ](http://docs.ansible.com/ansible/latest/intro_installation.html#installation) for details of how to install Ansible.

+The instructions below are for both Docker Compose and Ansibe.

 1. Download the source code for the version you wish to deploy, see [here](https://github.com/indigo-dc/Accounting/releases) for a list of releases and corresponding docker image tag.
 The source code contains schemas and yaml files needed for deploying via docker.